TonyGonzalezData/Forecasting_Retail/README.md

 # Forecasting_Retail

-Creation of a predictive mMachine learning model aimed at forecasting sales for the next 8 days at the store-product level.
+Creation of a predictive Machine learning model aimed at forecasting sales for the next 8 days at the store-product level.

 ## Objective